abramhindle/ttwl-cli-saveedit/README-profile.md

     ttwl-profile-edit profile.sav newprofile.sav --myth-stats-max

+This function will increase your Myth Rank/XP to the appropriate level for the points allocated, if need be.

 ### Set Arbitrary Myth Rank Stats Points

 You can also globally set a specific value to be allocated into all